OscarBennich/package-and-software-list/README.md

-# List of Packages and Software (for .NET)
+# List of Packages and Software for .NET development
 This is a list of packages and software that I want to keep track of, so I'm collecting information about them here.

 ## Nuget Packages / Libraries
 ### SignalR
 https://github.com/SignalR/SignalR \
 Web-socket implementation for .NET core.
-Enables real-time information to be pushed from the server to the client
+Enables real-time information to be pushed from the server to the client\

 ### FluentValidation
 https://github.com/JeremySkinner/FluentValidation \